YuvalRozner/WeatherNet/README.md

 ## Weather Forecasting Using ML

-BetterWeather aims to develop an advanced machine learning model to predict weather conditions using historical weather data.
+WeatherNet aims to develop an advanced machine learning model to predict weather conditions using historical weather data.
 Leveraging high-resolution data from Meteomatics, we seek to enhance the accuracy and reliability of weather forecasts.

 ## Objectives